 January 10, 1948: Filming continued on Easter Parade with scenes shot on the “Interior Hannah’s Dressing Room” and “Interior Pastini’s” sets.
 Time called: 7:00 a.m. in makeup; Judy arrived on set at 9:00 a.m.; dismissed: 5:05 p.m.

 January 10, 1953: The recent death of Judy’s mother, Ethel Gumm, and their complicated relationship, became a cautionary tale.

-January 10, 1961: The court case involving Judy and columnist Marie Torre, that went to the Supreme Court (they did not review it), was withdrawn by mutual agreement of both parties (see clippings).
+January 10, 1961: The court case involving Judy and columnist Marie Torre, which went to the Supreme Court (they did not review it), was withdrawn by mutual agreement of both parties (see clippings).
 See October 15, 1958, for more details.